cym13/cym13.github.io/index.rst

 April 2017
 ----------

+`Why we need authenticated cryptography <article/demo_bank.html>`_
+    Simple demonstration of how an attacker could tamper with an encrypted message to his benefit without ever decrypting it in the absence of message authentication.

 `Weaponizing Excel Webservice <article/excel_webservice.html>`_
     Excel formula injections are common in programs generating XLS files, but otfen considered harmless.
 This discusses a new technique that greatly